Holographic phonons by gauge-axion coupling: Introduction

 On the contrary, the holographic duality provides a purely geometric approach to understand universal behaviors in strongly coupled systems, regardless of whether quantities are conserved or not \cite{Hartnoll:2009sz,Natsuume:2014sfa,McGreevy:2016myw,Hartnoll:2016apf}.
 In holography, all the physics of a many-body system (which is described by some quantum field theories) is encoded in a dual gravity theory with one extra dimension.
 Moreover, in the strong coupling limit of the field theory, the quantum effects on the gravity side are significantly suppressed.
 As a result, complicated problems on the field theory side are simplified into solving classical equations in a curved spacetime.
 Consequently, this duality has nowadays become a widely used tool for exploring strongly coupled many-body systems.

 Despite the earlier holographic studies focused more on translation invariant systems, some recent work attempts to make setups closer to realistic materials without translations \cite{Horowitz:2012ky,Horowitz:2012gs,Donos:2012js,Vegh:2013sk,Horowitz:2013jaa,Blake:2013bqa,Ling:2013nxa,Donos:2013eha,Andrade:2013gsa,Donos:2014uba,Gouteraux:2014hca,Ling:2014laa,Davison:2014lua,Donos:2019tmo}.
 One of the simplest ways to capture the key features of the symmetry breaking patterns of translations but allow fast calculations is to consider homogeneous massive gravity models.
 Based on the perturbative calculations, it has also been explicitly shown that gravitons always have a non-zero mass in any holographic system with an inhomogeneous lattice \cite{Blake:2013owa}.
 For this reason, massive gravity provides a universal low energy description for strongly coupled systems with broken translations.
 A generally and widely used way of modeling massive gravity is to consider the axions in the bulk \cite{Baggioli:2014roa,Alberte:2014bua,Alberte:2015isw,Baggioli:2016oju,Alberte:2017cch}.
 These are massless scalars enjoying a internal shift symmetry, linearly depending on spatial coordinates.
 As a result, the background configuration of the axions contributes a non-zero mass to gravitons, breaking the translations in the boundary system but retaining the homogeneity of the background.
-Better yet, one can easily realize (spontaneous or explicit) manners of breaking translations differently by slightly changing the kinetic term of the axions in the bulk \cite{Alberte:2017oqx,Ammon:2019wci,Ammon:2019apj,Baggioli:2019abx}.
-For a comprehensive review on the holographic axion models, one refers to \cite{Baggioli:2021xuv}.
+Better yet, one can easily realize explicit breaking (ESB) or spontaneous breaking (SSB) of translations differently by slightly changing the kinetic term of the axions in the bulk \cite{Alberte:2017oqx,Ammon:2019wci,Ammon:2019apj,Baggioli:2019abx} \footnote{If the breaking of translations is purely spontaneous, there should exist gapless excitations in the low energy description called Goldstone modes, also known as phonons in solid.
+It is worth studying the situation where the breaking of translations is mostly but not totally spontaneous, which is called pseudo-spontaneous breaking of translations.
+The corresponding excitations are so-called pseudo-Goldstone modes or pinned phonons.}.
+For a comprehensive review on the holographic axion models, one refers to \cite{Baggioli00:2021xuv}.